 It is a tradition for Buddhist lay followers to offer meals to the monastic community.
 Monastics are dependent on lay people to provide food each day because they are not permitted to cook or store food.
 Traditionally a meal offering is made to honor a special event in someone’s life, such as a birthday or a marriage.
-It is also frequently done in memory of a family member on their three month or one year death anniversary.
-But meals can be brought at any time for any reason.
+It is also frequently done in memory of a family member on their three months or one year death anniversary.
+But meals can be bought at any non-retreat times and for any reason.
 What matters most is that it is done in the spirit of generosity.

-Offering a Financial Donation instead of providing the Meal
+Offering a Financial Donation instead of Providing a Meal